 d.
-The following paragraphs contain guidance for evaluating the contractor's compliance with the 10 DFARS 252.242-7004(d) Material Management and Accounting System Criteria, the criteria is as follows:
+The following paragraphs contain guidance for evaluating the contractor's compliance with the 10 DFARS 252.242-7004(d) Material Management and Accounting System criteria, the criteria are as follows:

-The MMAS shall have adequate internal controls to ensure system and data integrity, and shall-
+"System criteria.
+The MMAS shall have adequate internal controls to ensure system and data integrity, and shall-"